GowthamGirithar/playground-84SPK00w/markdowns/welcome.md

 It is used when the response variable is continuous or numerical in nature.
 This is again classified into linear relationship and nonlinear relationship between the predictors and response.

-Example:Prdicted price of a consumer good.
+Example:Predicted price of a consumer good.

 # When to use Decision Trees?